CottageLabs/journalcheckertool/Importer/README.md

 python cli.py index jac -s assemble -a
 ```

-As with the Crossref example, you can run only a single stage.
+As with the Crossref example, you could also run only a single stage.
 For example if we wanted to just analyse the data for the
 JAC index, we could do

 ```
 python cli.py index jac -s analyse -o
 ```

-3. Load JAC Index into Elasticsearch
+## 3. Load JAC Index into Elasticsearch

 ```
 python cli.py load jac
 ```

-4. Resolve and load everything
+## 4. Resolve and load everything

 ```
 python cli.py load _all